 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A CEO is to move to a higher paying state like CT.
-Right now, the highest paying states for CEOs are CT, NC, NJ, RI and NY.
+One of the easiest ways to increase your salary as a Chief Executive is to move to a higher paying state like SD.
+Right now, the highest paying states for Chief Executives are SD, DC, RI, TX and NJ.

-3 other factors that can increase your salary as A CEO is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Chief Executive is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other CEOs what degree they had when they got the job and most of them said they had a Masters degree followed by Bachelors degree.
+We asked other Chief Executives what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.

 Pros and Cons